-If you have completed the internal Anchor complaints process you may refer the complaint to the relevant Ombudsman Service if you remain dissatisfied with our final decision, or we fail to provide that decision by the relevant deadline.
+You have completed the internal Anchor complaints process you may refer your complaint to the relevant Ombudsman Service if you remain dissatisfied with our final decision, or we fail to provide that decision by the relevant deadline.
+We will co-operate fully with the relevant Ombudsman Service during any investigation and comply fully with the resulting decision which will be binding on us.
 The route taken will be dependent on the subject of your complaint.
-Please see details for the Housing Ombudsman or the Local Government and Social Care Ombudsman.
+Please see details for the Housing Ombudsman or the Local Government and Social Care Ombudsman (section 9 contact details).